myTerminal/dotfiles/README.md

 There is a growing collection of shell utility scripts included to help one with daily command-line based tasks.

 ## To-Do

-- Figure out alternatives for missing packages on either platforms
+- Figure out alternatives for missing packages on either platform
-- Automate as many left-over manual steps as possible